arianalima/UCF101-classifier/README.md

-# tcc
+# UCF101-classifier
-Repo for my final graduation project: A convolutional neural network to classify videos.
+A convolutional neural network to classify videos.